oscarknagg/few-shot/README.md

 # Few-shot learning

-Repository containing code to reproduce few-shot learning research.
+The aim for this repository is to contain clean, readable code to reproduce few-shot learning research.

 This project is written in python 3.6 and Pytorch.